PolymeshAssociation/polymesh-documentation-site/docs/300-developer-resources/060-bug-bounty/bug-bounty-rules.md

 Please note that we cannot issue Bounty Payouts to individuals, entities, or residents of countries that are listed in the U.S. Department of The Treasury Office of Foreign Assets Control (OFAC) sanctions list, European Union (EU) sanctions list, or the United Nations (UN) Security Council sanctions list.

 Bounty Payouts are classified according to the severity of the reported Vulnerability.
-Severity is determined by the impact class that the Report credibly demonstrates, assessed against realistic impact on the Mainnet network and adjusted for the prerequisites, cost, and likelihood of a real attack.
+Severity is determined by the impact class that the Report credibly demonstrates, assessed against realistic impact on the Mainnet network and adjusted for the prerequisites, cost, and likelihood of a real attack (for Confidential Assets, which is not yet deployed to Mainnet, severity is assessed against its intended Mainnet behavior).
 The impact classes below are representative, not exhaustive; impacts not listed will be classified by analogy to the closest listed class.
 Severity classification, eligibility, and the amount of any Bounty Payout are determined at Polymesh's sole and final discretion.
 The amount awarded within a range reflects, among other factors, the quality of the Report, the reproducibility of the finding, the realism of the demonstrated impact, and the quality of any suggested fix.

 <SeverityRewardTable />